fernandosm/hybridModels/README.md

 The current version runs:

 * Customizable hybrid model in dynamic networks in which migration is the link type between nodes.

+* Customizable hybrid model in dynamic networks in which influence is the link type between nodes.

 * Find nodes of contact chains (outgoing and ingoing).